johngage/one-click-hugo-cms/site/content/products/_index.md

 ---
-title: March 25 New Material
+title: "March 25 New Material"
+subtitle: "Changing housing for good"
 type: products
 image: /img/products-jumbotron.jpg
 heading: What we offer for cheap housing
-  description: >
+description: >-
   Header information about product.
 Header Image is stored in /img/ as a .jpg; Then, a "intro" lists each element, called a blurb, named in the header, with a specific image directory reference, all of them are .svg; Then, there's a "main" with a header and images...looks like all the content is in the header YAML
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg